Shivajirao Patwardhan: Awards and honours

 In 1959, he was awarded the Padma Shri for his work in the rehabilitation of leprosy patients.
 On his birth anniversary, 28 December 2017, the Government of India issued a commemorative stamp in his honour.

+The Government of India Post Department had released a postage stamp honouring him.

 Death

 In 1984, Patwardhan handed over the administration of Tapovan to the Government of India.
 He retired to Chandur Railway, where he began Prayopaveshan (a voluntary fast unto death) on 20 April 1986.
 He died on 7 May 1986.